huirayj/book-search-engine/README.md

 ![book-search-engine-demo](./media/demos/book-search-engine-demo.gif)

 ## Overview
-In this activity, the user was given a React application using REST API to be refactored to using GraphQL.
+In this activity, the user was given a functioning React application using REST API to be refactored to using Apollo GraphQL.

 ## Table of Contents
 1. [Installation](#installation)